Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 Hacienda Cusin ($$ – $$$)

 If you’re looking to enjoy the beautiful countryside surrounding Otavalo, this is the best place for it!
-Hacienda Cusin is a luxurious historic house just outside of town, with comfortable rooms, incredible grounds to explore, and lovely staff.
+Hacienda Cusin is a luxurious historic house just outside of town, with comfortable rooms, incredible grounds to explore, and a lovely staff.
 This is an unforgettable place to stay!

 Best Hotels & Hostels in Otavalo